uxebu/push2gh-pages/README.md

-This way you can focus on development and less on continuously building and pushing it to gh-pages branch, which in the end is nothing you want to waste your time on, it should just happen :).
+This way you can focus on development and less on continuously building and pushing it to gh-pages branch, which in the end is nothing you want to waste your time on, it should just happen when you pushed into master, right?
+Continuous Deployment #ftw.

 # Motivation?